The next step is to place the screen on the fabric and pour the dye into the screen.

 After dyeing by using a continuous dyeing machine or screen-printing, the fabric is steamed at a temperature of 100℃ with a steam machine.
 There are three main reasons for steaming.

 The first reason is to prevent the pile from coming off.
-The ground uses high-shrink polyester and the chain yarn shrinks by about 13%.Thus, the loop of the ground is tightened and the pile is fixed.
+The base uses high-shrink polyester and the chain yarn shrinks by about 13%.Thus, the loop of the base is tightened and the pile is fixed.

 The second reason is to fix the dye.
 Heat combines the dye and the fabric tightly and prevents the color from getting washed off.
 The third reason is to apply bulky shrinkage to the acrylic by heating.
 This shrinkage results in a plump blanket.